 Once you have selected an appropriate business name, it’s a wise step to check whether it is available as a domain (website address).
 Tools like Namechk and GoDaddy offer tools for this purpose; should your preferred choice already exist as one, be creative when coming up with alternative names that work better for your company.

 A registered agent serves as the representative who will receive service of process on behalf of a corporation, and one place you should begin your search is with your secretary of state’s business entity database.
 While many entities will be included, some may not.
 A search for registered agents of businesses also helps assess whether they remain viable – whether current with taxes and annual filings can provide important insight if considering working together or contracting with that business.

 Some entity types, like sole proprietorships, don’t need to register with the secretary of state; they can utilize Business One Stop’s online tool instead.

 Company official search

-Search by SOS ID is another convenient method of quickly locating information about specific businesses; simply navigate to this webpage and enter their SOS ID into the empty field for this search option.
+Search by SOS ID is another convenient method of quickly locating information about specific businesses; navigate to this webpage and enter their SOS ID into the empty field for this search option.

 As well as conducting a business name search, the Secretary of State website also allows for business registration searches that allow you to see whether or not a particular business has been dissolved; this will enable you to determine if your proposed name is available before forming it yourself.
-Furthermore, search options exist by industry, region and size as well as by the registered agent’s contact details allowing you to determine whether a company is legitimate.
+Furthermore, search options exist by industry, region, and size, as well as by the registered agent’s contact details, allowing you to determine whether a company is legitimate.